 Compounds directed against a novel aminoacyl-tRNA Synthetase target site represent a new approach that reduces the chances that bacteria can develop drug resistance to it

-(BOSTON, USA) – CARB-X is awarding Oxford Drug Design Ltd. of Oxford, UK, up to $2.55 million in non-dilutive funding with the possibility of $4.24 million more if certain project milestones are met, to develop a new class of antibiotics for the treatment of Gram-negative bacterial infections using an approach designed to reduce the likelihood that resistance will emerge.
+(BOSTON: June 17, 2019) – CARB-X is awarding Oxford Drug Design Ltd. of Oxford, UK, up to $2.55 million in non-dilutive funding with the possibility of $4.24 million more if certain project milestones are met, to develop a new class of antibiotics for the treatment of Gram-negative bacterial infections using an approach designed to reduce the likelihood that resistance will emerge.

 “We need new antibiotics and other products to combat the global rise of drug resistance and to prevent, diagnose and treat bacterial infections that are killing thousands of people each year,” said Kevin Outterson, Executive Director of CARB-X and Professor of Law at Boston University.
 “CARB-X partners are making solid progress supporting innovative antibacterial R&D like the Oxford Drug Design project to treat drug-resistant bacterial infections.
 But we know that much more is needed – more investment and global leadership to establish incentives that will ensure that life-saving products reach the market and patients who need them.”

 Oxford Drug Design CEO, Paul Finn, said: “We are delighted to be working with CARB-X to develop our series of aminoacyl tRNA synthetase inhibitors, which have been identified with the aid of our innovative cheminformatics and machine learning technologies.
 The compounds represent a new class of antibiotics with activity against Gram-negative organisms, an area of critical unmet medical need, which the CARB-X funding will enable us to accelerate towards clinical evaluation.”